sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

 docstrings for more information and more options.

-Headings of Sage library code files
+Headings of Sage Library Code Files
 ===================================

 The top of each Sage code file should follow this format::